anhsaa/ecommerce_lab1/ecommerce_lab1/ecommerce_lab1/lab3.md

-## Lab 2 : Adding Brand, Category and Product
+## Lab 3 : Adding image in a product